linode/cluster-api-provider-linode/docs/src/reference/out.md

 VPCCreateOptionsIPv6 defines the options for creating an IPv6 range in a VPC.
-Its copied from linodego.VPCCreateOptionsIPv6 and should be kept in sync.
+It's copied from linodego.VPCCreateOptionsIPv6 and should be kept in sync.
 Values supported by the linode API should be used here.
 See https://techdocs.akamai.com/linode-api/reference/post-vpc for more details.